PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 the intentionally absent owner module.
 Ruff, bytecode compilation, and whitespace validation pass.
 The inventory remains 45 and the phase-result store remains unchanged.

+## Extract the final quantized suffix/unary/safe-binary boundary

+`passes/layout_pass_set_1_final_quantized_unary_safe_orchestration.py` now
+owns the remaining layout-pass-set-1 tail.
+It forwards the original suffix context and duplicate-Transpose policy to public quantized suffix recovery, passes the exact embedded `ModelIRPassContext` to public transpose/unary recovery with the fixed layout-enabled and unary-passthrough-disabled policy, then passes the same context to public safe-binary recovery.
+All three complete results are returned unchanged and by identity.

+The lowerer replaces only the three observation-only locals with `_layout_pass_set_1_final_quantized_unary_safe_results`.
+Recorded squeeze/reshape cleanup and the existing progress advance remain the immediate boundaries.
+All three lowerer compatibility wrappers and every independent callback, quantized-activation, and recovery route remain available.

+Fourteen stale structural assertions now follow the public children through the outer owner while retaining total route counts and fixed-option coverage.
+Sequential validation passes: focused `10`, affected `482`, and standard `92 / 55 / 196 / 2 / 11`.
+Ruff, bytecode compilation, and whitespace checks
+pass.
+The phase store remains exactly 128 IDs and 128 owners, while the unconsumed lowerer-result inventory decreases from 45 to 43.